deeplearning-wisc/dream-ood/README.md

 The codebase is heavily based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion).

 ## TODO
-Upload all the checkpoints and embeddings/images.
+Upload all the generated images.

 ## Ads